-Prerequisite or corequisite: MLIS 7000 with a grade of "B" or better or consent of the instructor.
+Prerequisite or corequisite: MLIS 7000 with a grade of "B" or better.
 Government and industry needs for design, implementation, and management of database systems.
 This course focuses on the application of data modeling technologies in library and information science practice and research.